arpitjain099/phoenix/docs/development_getting_started.md

 - you can then create the deployments and run as needed.
 [Prefect tutorial](https://docs.prefect.io/latest/guides/deployment/kubernetes/#define-a-flow)

+## Prefect server

+- Enable prefect server in the values
+- Prefect worker most not have an api key
+- `make up`
+- In another termianl run `kubectl port-forward svc/prefect-server 4200:4200`
+- Go to `http://localhost:4200` and you will see the prefect server dashboard
+- Update the `main-work-pool`:
+- `kubectl describe configmap phoenix-base-job-template`
+- Copy the json from the config map in to the `main-work-pool` in the prefect server dashboard (edit -> advanded).
+This is not needed for the helm chart with v3.
+- Make the deployments (this can be made in to an init container at somepoint):
+- Get the latest docker image for `localhost:32000/phiphi` `docker images`.
+(Unforunatly tags with `latest` or whatever doesn't work you have to use `tilt-<sha>`)
+- get the name of the api pod
+- `kubectl exec -it <api-pod-name> -- bash`
+- Run: `python projects/phiphi/phiphi/prefect_deployments.py --image localhost:32000/phiphi:tilt-bc1d511028f79773` This
+- Run: `prefect deployment run 'health-check/main'`
+- `prefect flow-run ls` to see the runs
+- If you make a change to the code you will then to click the circle arrow in the tilt ui to re build and then use the new `tilt-<sha>` image tag.

 ## Local cluster with authentication and SSL

 See [cluster/local_with_auth/README.md](cluster/local_with_auth/README.md) for a local cluster with